Chas McCormick Player Props: Astros vs. White Sox

-Chas McCormick is back in the lineup for the Houston Astros and will face Lucas Giolito and the Chicago White Sox April 1 at 2:10 PM ET.
+The Houston Astros and Chas McCormick, who went 1-for-2 with an RBI last time in action, battle Mike Clevinger and the Chicago White Sox at Minute Maid Park, Sunday at 2:10 PM ET.

+In his previous appearance, he went 1-for-2 with an RBI against the White Sox.

 Chas McCormick Game Info & Props vs. the White Sox